 The other category of air pollutants includes various gases including chemicals that usually come from indoors—things like formaldehyde off-gassing from furniture, chemicals emitted from cleaning products, and even chemicals coming from wrinkle-free “treated” clothes.

 Gas pollutants can also come from outdoors.
-Outdoor gas pollutants are usually gases like nitrogen dioxide (NO2), sulfur dioxide/sulphur dioxide (SO2) and ozone, which often come from car exhaust and industry.
+Outdoor gas pollutants are usually gases like nitrogen dioxide (NO2), sulfur dioxide/sulfur dioxide (SO2) and ozone, which often come from car exhaust and industry.

 How do we get rid of these gases?
 HEPA filters won’t help because HEPAs only capture particles.
 Instead, what’ll capture these bad guys is activated carbon.